aisleapp/docs/webhooks.md

 * Using the HMAC comparison function of the language you're using, compare it against the value of `x-aisle-webhook-signature`.

 If the comparison succeeds, then the request is legitimate.
 Not only is the signature valid, but you can rest assured that the body of the request has not been tampered with.

+## Timeouts
+We currently have a connection timeout of 500ms and a response timeout of 1000ms.
+We will attempt to deliver your event a maximum of 2 times.